Fahleh/alx-low_level_programming/0x00-hello_world/README.md

 The code above is a C program that prints the size of various types on the computer it is compiled and run on.

 gcc -S -masm=intel "$CFILE": Generates the assembly code (Intel syntax) of a C code and save it in an output file.

+int main(void)
+{
+        write(2, "and that piece of art is useful\" - Dora Korpar, 2015-10-19\n", 59);

+        return (1);
+}

+The code above is a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.